oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/model.md

                 ...
 ```

 This feature does not apply to named security providers within a realm.
 These items follow a special set of rules that are required to maintain their ordering.
-See [Modeling Security Providers]({{< relref "/samples/securityproviders-model.md" >}}) for detailed information.
+See [Modeling security providers]({{< relref "/samples/securityproviders-model.md" >}}) for detailed information.

 This feature cannot be use to un-deploy applications or remove libraries.

-### Using Multiple Models
+### Using multiple models

 The Create Domain, Update Domain, Deploy Applications, and Validate Model Tools allow the specification of multiple models on the command line.
 For example: